Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

-- Don’t boost posts that only existing customers appreciate.
+Don’t boost posts that only existing customers appreciate.
 For example, a bunch of customers liked and shared a post about your employees.

-- Don’t boost posts that link to other people’s website.
+Don’t boost posts that link to other people’s websites.
 It’s common for a business to share the content of others with their followers.

-- Do target narrowly.
+Do target narrowly.
 Social media platforms like Facebook and Twitter let you decide who gets the boosted post.

-- Consider look-alike audiences.
+Consider look-alike audiences.
 Facebook/Instagram can show the ad to people who have similarities to your followers.

 Social media can seem overwhelming.
 There’s just so much content and so many people.
 Because of that, it feels like you can just get lost in the crowd.

 Plan your time accordingly.
 A study done by Vertical Response shows the varying pieces to social media marketing that are the most time consuming.

 If you treat your businesses social media management like a hobby that you just do in your spare time, it’s impossible to get traction.

 Any time you do spend ends up being a waste of time.

 Make social media a priority.
 Plan specific times to do various tasks and stick with it.

-Increase Customer Lifetime Value
+Step 10: Increase Customer Lifetime Value

 Image courtesy of Invesp

 Where are you placing your focus?
-If you’re a brand new business it makes sense that you’d be spending more time and money acquiring new customers.
+If you’re a brand new business, it makes sense that you’d be spending more time and money acquiring new customers.